Basic Law for the Federal Republic of Germany

 In the preamble to the Basic Law, its adoption was declared as an action of the "German people", and Article 20 states "All state authority is derived from the people".
 These statements embody the constitutional principles that 'Germany' is identical with the German people, and that the German people act constitutionally as the primary institution of the German state.
 Where the Basic Law refers to the territory under the jurisdiction of this German state, it refers to it as the 'federal territory', so avoiding any inference of there being a constitutionally defined 'German national territory'.

 The authors of the Basic Law sought to ensure that a potential dictator would never again be able to come to power in the country.
-Although some of the Basic Law is based on the Weimar Republic's constitution, the first article is a protection of the human dignity ("Menschenwürde") and human rights; they are core values protected by the Basic Law.
+Although some of the Basic Law is based on the Weimar Republic's constitution, the first article is a protection of human dignity ("Menschenwürde") and human rights; they are core values protected by the Basic Law.
 The principles of democracy, republicanism, social responsibility, federalism and rule of law are key components of the Basic Law (Article 20).
 Articles 1 and 20 are protected by the so-called eternity clause ("Ewigkeitsklausel") Article 79 (3) that prohibits any sort of change or removal of the principles laid down in Articles 1 and 20.

 Fundamental rights

 Fundamental rights (Grundrechte) are guaranteed in Germany by the Federal Constitution and in some state constitutions.
 In the Basic Law, most fundamental rights are guaranteed in the first section of the same name (Articles 1 to 19).
 They are subjective public rights with the constitutional rank which bind all institutions and functions of the state.
 In cases where a federal or state law or public ordinance is alleged to be in violation of these fundamental rights, the Basic Law provides the constitutional complaint with an appeal to the Federal Constitutional Court (Article 93 paragraph 1 No. 4a).
 Article 1 of these fundamental rights, which states that human dignity shall be inviolable and all state authority shall respect and protect it, cannot be changed or removed.
-The same is true of Article 20, which enshrines fundamental principles of the state--for example, that Germany is a state of law and a democracy.
-Laws which limit these basic rights are in no case allowed to affect the essence of these rights (Article 19 paragraph 3).
+The same is true of Article 20, which enshrines fundamental principles of the state—for example, that Germany is a state of law and a democracy.
+Laws which limit these basic rights are in no case allowed to affect the essence of these rights (Article 19 paragraph 2).
 Some people think every basic right cannot be changed or removed.
 However, that is a misconception as other fundamental rights are not protected by Article 79 paragraph 3 (Eternity Clause).

 According to this regulation the Federal Constitutional Court can be called not only because of a violation of fundamental rights, but also by violation "of the rights set out in Article 20 paragraph 4 and Articles 33, 38, 101, 103 and 104".
 Hence, these rights are called the rights identical to fundamental rights.